ulampinoy/ulampinoy-atbp/videos/chicken-mushroom-blue-cheese.md

 - Blue cheese *(Roquefort)*
 - Heavy cream

-Filleted and deboned **chicken thighs** are the preferred cuts because of its texture and juicier than the chicken breast.
+Filleted (and deboned) **chicken thighs** are the preferred cuts for better texture and it's juicier than the chicken breast.

 In the video we used bottle-preserved mushrooms but **fresh whole mushrooms** are the best if you can source it, because it offers some pleasant earthy, nutty flavors to the dish.
 ![Button mushrooms in a tray](/static/images/button-mushrooms-tray.jpg)

 ## Procedure
 1. **Dust the chicken fillets** with salt, crushed black pepper and herbs on both sides.
 Set aside.
-2. Heat some oil in a skillet pan and **fry the chicken fillets.** Fry until both sides develops a light crust and golden brown in color.
+2. Heat some oil in a skillet pan and **fry the chicken fillets.** Fry until both sides develop a light crust and golden brown in color.
 When finished frying, set aside the oil and leave just a small amount.
 3. **Sauté** the chopped garlic and sliced onions.
 Add mushrooms.
 Sauté for another minute or two.
 Add blue cheese.
 Pour in the heavy cream.
 Stir well while bring it to a mild simmer.
 4. **Drop the fried chicken fillets into the sauce.** Stir thouroghly to cover the chicken with the gravy sauce.
 Season with salt and pepper to taste.
 Garnish with parsley and serve.